earlbalai/DayZ-Source/README.md

 			Dogs must be tamed using a peace of raw food.
 			Tamed dogs can be controlled (This is still limited for now).
 			Once tamed dogs will automatically follow unless told to do something else.
+			Dogs Need Food (rawsteak) new icon will apear.
+			Dogs Need Water (WaterBottle) new icon will apear.

 			If your dog dies you can gut it.

 		Basic Controls: